lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 These are the Partition Labels on our MicroSD Card.

-Let's say we wish to mount the MicroSD Card parition `ROOT_MNJRO`, which links to `/dev/mmcblk0p2`
+Let's say we wish to mount the MicroSD Card partition `ROOT_MNJRO`, which links to `/dev/mmcblk0p2`

 ```bash
 mkdir /tmp/sdcard